 His current projects deal with investigating intercellular pathways relevant to neurodegenerative diseases, developing new techniques for tissue section analysis, and microfluidics for point-of-care testing diagnostics.
 This involves the fast and sensitive detection of multiple markers for various diseases, the advanced staining of tissue sections for pathology, and cell-to-cell interactions within the context of Parkinson's and Alzheimer's diseases.
 His expertise covers self-assembly, soft lithography, miniaturized biological assays based on microfluidics, and nanotechnology in general.

 Dr. Delamarche sometimes acts as a research expert for IBM-internal task forces, consulting engagements, and frequently as an expert for major governmental research programs.
-He is also a Lecturer at ETH Zurich in the Department of Health Science and Technologies.
+He is also a Lecturer at ETH Zurich in the Department of Health Science and Technologies and a member of the leadership team of IBM Research on HCLS.

 Dr. Delamarche received a degree in Chemistry in 1992 from the University Paul Sabatier of Toulouse in France.
 He received a Ph.D. in Biochemistry in 1995 from the University of Zurich for work done at IBM Research - Zurich, where he became a Research Staff Member in 1998.

-Dr. Delamarche has co-authored 120+ publications, several book chapters, reviews and over 70 patents.
+Dr. Delamarche has co-authored 146+ publications, several book chapters, reviews and over 180 granted patents.
 Dr. Delamarche is one of the most cited scientists in the fields of self-assembly and microfluidics.
-He has received 15 awards from IBM for his work and inventions, was named an IBM "Master Inventor" in 2003, and received the Werner prize of the Swiss Chemical Society in 2006.
+He has received 21 awards from IBM for his work and inventions, was named an IBM "Master Inventor" in 2003, 2016, and 2019, and received the Werner prize of the Swiss Chemical Society in 2006.